 Categories: Executive Team

-Anh Le, Ph.D., Chief Technology Officer.
-Dr. Anh Le, Ph.D. is the Chief Technology Officer for V-VHA and Director for the Information Center at Saigon University, Ho Chi Minh City (HCMC), Vietnam.
-Before that, he was CEO of MyXTeam and Vice Director of the Research & Development Department as well as Senior Software Developer, Personify, Inc.
+Dr. Anh Le, Ph.D. has served as a volunteer Chief Technology Officer and Director of the Vietnam Operations for V-VHA since its inception.
+His experience includes being a Director for the Information Center at Saigon University, Ho Chi Minh City (HCMC), Vietnam; CEO of MyXTeam; and Vice Director of the Research & Development Department as well as Senior Software Developer, Personify, Inc. among other accomplishments.

 Dr. Le earned his B.S. degree from HCMC University of Technology, HCMC, Vietnam and Ph.D. from University of New York at Buffalo, NY, USA.
 He joined the Coordinated Science Laboratory at the University of Illinois at Urbana-Champaign, IL, USA as a post-doctoral research fellow in 2010.